villesundell/villesundell/my-erdős-number.md

 # My Erdős (and other) numbers
 Separation games are interesting.
 Here I list the following numbers for me: [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number), [Dijkstra number](https://people.eecs.ku.edu/~saiedian/saiedian-erdos-dijkstra-number.php), [Bacon number](https://simple.wikipedia.org/wiki/Bacon_number) and [Morphy number](https://en.wikipedia.org/wiki/Morphy_number).

 I also introduce two more numbers: **Torvalds number** for programmers, and **Andreessen number** for businesspeople.

 ## Method
-While [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is originally measured from co-authored academic articles, Wikidata implicitly conforms to a broader definition, covering all co-authored publications, including non-academic books.
-The authoritative source for this wider definition is the gold standard (as mentioned on the [Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page)) [Douglas Adams Wikidata item](https://www.wikidata.org/wiki/Q42), which defines Adams' Erdős number as 10, referring to [the Erdos-Bacon-Sabbath project](https://github.com/rchurchley/erdos-bacon-sabbath/issues/16) as the source.
-The key is the non-academic book "[Last Chance to See](https://en.wikipedia.org/wiki/Last_Chance_to_See)", which he co-authored with [Mark Carwardine](https://www.wikidata.org/wiki/Q897408), an academic with Erdős number 9.
-This links Adams to the academic circle and eventually to Paul Erdős.
+While [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is originally measured from co-authored academic articles, some sources, such as Wikidata, implicitly conforms to a broader definition of the [Erdős-Bacon-Sabbath project](https://erdosbaconsabbath.fandom.com/wiki/Special:AllPages) (see [Douglas Adams Wikidata item](https://www.wikidata.org/wiki/Q42) which is the resident showcase item on the [Wikidata Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page)), covering all works of the same kind (in the case of Adams' Erdős number, including non-academic books linking Adams to the academic circle via [Mark Carwardine](https://www.wikidata.org/wiki/Q897408)).

-**In this document we follow this interpretation, where the umbrella definition is used (acting instead of movies, publication instead of scientific paper).** Also we follow the format of the [the Erdos-Bacon-Sabbath project](https://github.com/rchurchley/erdos-bacon-sabbath/issues/16).
+**In this document we follow the format and interpretation of [the Erdős-Bacon-Sabbath project](https://github.com/rchurchley/erdos-bacon-sabbath/issues/16), where the umbrella definition is used (acting instead of movies, publication instead of scientific paper).**

 ## Erdős 5 (via Stian Rødven Eide)
 I am linked to Paul Erdős via an academic [Stian Rødven Eide](https://www.wikidata.org/wiki/Q101662382) with Erdős number 4, with whom we published a book in 2009 called "[Free Beer 1.0](https://www.wikidata.org/wiki/Q121505012)" with a few others ([Amazon](https://www.amazon.com/dp/B005D2ZUUA)), giving me Erdős number 5 by the broader interpretation above.
 The book has been [cited](https://scholar.google.com/scholar?cites=17471154990118781681) in academic literature.